junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Committee on Ways and Means discharged.
 - 2007-09-24 — Committee on Ways and Means discharged.
 - 2007-09-24 — Placed on the Union Calendar, Calendar No. 215.
+- 2007-09-25 — Considered under suspension of the rules. (consideration: CR H10764-10774)
+- 2007-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1400.
+- 2007-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-25 — Mr. Lantos moved to suspend the rules and pass the bill, as amended.
+- 2007-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 16 (Roll no. 895). (text: CR H10764-10767)
+- 2007-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 16 (Roll no. 895).(text: CR H10764-10767)